codeofnode/response-builder/readme.md

 > Sometime you may want to send success object without having a callback.
 If called without any parameter, default success message will be sent with status 200.
 > If 2nd parameter is a function, then it will be used as returning success callback instead of sending response to client.

+#### Callback handler
+	.callIfSuccess(<callBackAsParameter>)
+> In many cases, you only want to handle only success cases to make further callbacks before sending response to client.
+Calling this with a function (callback) as parameter that is called with the success result after processing.
+If in case an error found, then this callback will not be called, and error will directly sent to client

 #### Build once and handle at multiple places
 ```javascript
 function(req,res){